Sarangk90/building-rag-app-workshop/README.md

 This repository contains materials for the Building RAG (Retrieval-Augmented Generation) Applications Workshop.
 The workshop covers both naive RAG implementations and advanced RAG techniques to help you understand and build effective RAG systems.

+This repository is used for the O'Reilly training course: [Building Reliable RAG Applications: From PoC to Production](https://learning.oreilly.com/live-events/building-reliable-rag-applications-from-poc-to-production/0642572012347/).

 ## Prerequisites

 - Python 3.11+ recommended